agno-agi/ai-eng-os/README.md

 railway up --service agent_os -d
 ```

-This command will rebuild and redeploy the docker image to your Railway service.
+This rebuilds and redeploys the Docker image to your Railway service.

 ### Deleting the application